c-cube/frog-utils/README.md

 - `frogmap`: run a command on many inputs (files?), with parallelization.
 - `frogiter`: run a command on every result obtained with `frogmap`.
 - `frogtptp`: run a TPTP prover (more specific!) and analyse its output.
+- `frogplot`: prints the cumulative times of TPTP provers

 ### Froglock